SidonTheTroll/cave-of-ordeals/Projects/SVHW/Biology/qna.md

 In **DNA fingerprinting**, these sequences' variability among individuals is utilized for forensic identification and genetic relationship testing.
 PCR amplification and gel electrophoresis of satellite DNA generate unique genetic profiles.

 ## 29. What are SNPs?
 State its importance.
 **SNPs (Single Nucleotide Polymorphisms)** are variations in a single nucleotide base at a specific position in the genome among individuals of a species.
-They are the most common type of genetic variation found in the human genome and other organisms.
+They are the most common type of genetic variation found in the human genome and other organisms.:

 **Importance of SNPs:**
 - **Genetic Variation**: SNPs contribute to genetic diversity among individuals.